The Magnetic Ground State of Atacamite Cu$_2$Cl(OH)$_3$: The Crucial Role of Frustrated Zigzag Chains Revealed by Inelastic Neutron Scattering: Experimental Methods

-LSWT and INS measurements are often used together to validate first-principles calculations and refine empirical magnetic models, including for frustrated \add{(quantum)} spin systems \cite{Harris_1997,Fennell_2004,Haraldsen_2010,Mirebeau_2014,Rule_2017, Heinze_Linarite_2022}. \add{Single-crystal} neutron scattering measurements of atacamite's spin-wave spectrum were performed at the Australian Nuclear Science and Technology Organisation (ANSTO) on the Pelican \cite{PELICAN} time-of-flight INS spectrometer \add{with the sample rotated} in the H0L plane.
+\add{Single-crystal} neutron scattering measurements of atacamite's spin-wave spectrum were performed at the Australian Nuclear Science and Technology Organisation (ANSTO) on the Pelican \cite{PELICAN} time-of-flight INS spectrometer \add{with the sample rotated} in the H0L plane.
 Pelican was configured with 4.69\,Å neutrons and an approximate resolution of 0.135\,meV at the elastic line.

 The \add{single-crystal} INS data represents a four-dimensional dataset, comprising three spatial dimensions and one energy dimension.
 Although aligned in the H0L plane, the 0K0 direction could be measured out-of-plane up to $\pm\, 10\degree$ due the large detector height at Pelican of 1\,m, resulting in $\pm\, 0.2$\,r.l.u. of measurable range in K.